attrib/jquery-its-example/README.md

 On the right side you can find checkboxes.
 When clicking a checkbox the corresponding ITS data will be highlighted.
 We are using here the data attribute to define the selector, each checkbox has to use to highlight the correct content.

-The code can be found under scripts/highlight.js and it depends on (JQuery)[http://www.jquery.com] and the (Simpletip)[http://craigsworks.com/projects/simpletip/] JQuery Plugin to do the nice tooltip.
+The code can be found under scripts/highlight.js and it depends on (JQuery)[http://www.jquery.com] and a minimal patched the version of (Simpletip)[http://craigsworks.com/projects/simpletip/] JQuery Plugin to do the nice tooltip.

 Edit ITS Data
 -------------